fakhrirobi/whatsapp_broadcast/README.md

 Multi Purpose Whatsapp Broadcast:

-PURPOSE : Are u tired sending the messages all over time to your clients ? dont worry, i hope this bot could reduce broadcasting time and doing something more worthy
+Are You  tired sending the messages all over time to your clients ? dont worry, i hope this bot could reduce broadcasting time and doing something more worthy jobs.

 ##Step  by Step  Installation  :
 1. Clone this repository or download zip file of this project by clicking download code  button and choose *Download ZIP*.